BioLab310/gTRFinder/README.md

 2.Test Data

-	MTR-Detect employs the MinDBG structure to identify tandem repeats within the genome.
+	MTR-Detect employs the MiniDBG structure to identify tandem repeats within the genome.
 The genomic sequence, provided as a .fa file, is utilized by MTR-Detect to generate in silico tandem repeats for testing purposes.
 The MTR-Detect tool can be invoked via the command-line interface to generate these simulated sequences.

 3.Building Notes